bioCKO/psari/README.md

 The script `run_psari.sh` gives an overview of running the pipeline, once the tblastn results have been gathered.

-Psari requires BioPerl 1.6.1 and BEDtools.
+Psari requires BioPerl, BEDtools and awk.

-Psari is currently very much tied to the Norway spruce genome project, but I will be generalising the interface in the near future.
+Psari is currently very much tied to the Norway spruce genome project, but I hope to generalise the interface in the near future.